Alan Thicke: Television and film appearances

+Later appearances

 In 2008, Thicke appeared in a major supporting role as Jim Jarlewski in the television series adaptation of Douglas Coupland's jPod.
 That same year, he had a cameo appearance in the How I Met Your Mother episode "Sandcastles in the Sand" as the dad in Robin Scherbatsky's second "Robin Sparkles" music video.
 He guest starred as himself in the episodes "The Rough Patch", "Glitter", "P.S.
 I Love You", and "The Rehearsal Dinner".

-In February 2009, Thicke made a guest appearance on Adult Swim's Tim and Eric Awesome Show, Great Job.
-In the same month, he made a guest appearance on the web series Star-ving.
+In February 2009, Thicke made guest appearances on Adult Swim's Tim and Eric Awesome Show, Great Job. and the web series Star-ving.
 He also had a role in the 2009 film, The Goods: Live Hard, Sell Hard.
-On July 10, 2009, Thicke appeared on the 1000th episode of Attack of the Show!, and he sang a song with Kevin Pereira and Olivia Munn.
+On 10 July 2009, Alan appeared on the 1000th episode of Attack of the Show!, singing with Kevin Pereira and Olivia Munn, kissing Olivia on lips in the end of the skit.

-Thicke appeared in the season six finale of Just Shoot Me, "The Boys in the Band."
-He made a guest appearance on a few episodes of Canada's Worst Handyman 5.
-In 2010, Thicke appeared on the television program, Tosh.0.
+Thicke made a guest appearance on a few episodes of Canada's Worst Handyman 5.
+In January 2010, Thicke appeared on the television program, Tosh.0.
+In March 2010, he made an appearance in La La Land as himself.
 In October 2010, he appeared as a celebrity contestant on Don't Forget the Lyrics, where he played for the charities ProCon.org and the Alan Thicke Center for diabetes research.

 In March 2013, he participated on ABC's Celebrity Wife Swap.
 He swapped wives with comedian Gilbert Gottfried.
+From 2014 to 2015, Thicke starred in his own reality series, Unusually Thicke, which aired on Pop.

 In October 2016, Thicke appeared as himself in the pilot episode of NBC's This is Us.